imrafaelmerino/mongo-values/docs/README.md

 ## <a name="intro"><a/> Introduction

-It provides a set of codecs to work with [json-values](https://github.com/imrafaelmerino/json-values) The codecs abstract the processes of decoding a BSON value into JsValue  using a BsonReader and encoding a JsValue into a BSON value using a BsonWriter.
+It provides a set of codecs to work with [json-values](https://github.com/imrafaelmerino/json-values) The codecs abstract the processes of going from BSON to JsValue and the other way around by providing a BsonReader and a BsonWriter.

 Please find below the supported BSON types and their json-value equivalents: